If you’ve spent any time perusing our collection of luxury bedding, you’ve most likely run across the terms “pillow case” and “pillow sham.”

 Typically pillow cases are open at one end, with no type of closure.
 They tend to be simpler, and therefore less decorative.
 They’re often made from the same fabric as the sheets they accompany.
 Better quality pillow cases may include decorative touches, typically along the open cuff.
 This may include embroidery, hemstitching, or coordinating fabrics used for the cuff.

 Pillow shams, on the other hand, tend to open from the back, sometimes with a hidden closure, and other times with an overlapping length of fabric.
 They are typically bordered on three or, more commonly, four sides with a flat piece of fabric called a flange.
 The flange may be decorated with embroidery or other accents, or it can be plain.
-The pillow sham is typically designed to match the more decorative elements of bedding such as a comforter or duvet cover, or it can be uniquely designed to add a pop of color, pull other colors from the room into the bedding ensemble, or otherwise stand out.
+The pillow sham is typically designed to match the more decorative elements of bedding such as a coverlet or duvet cover, or it can be uniquely designed to add a pop of color, pull other colors from the room into the bedding ensemble, or otherwise stand out.

-Can You Sleep on a Sham?
+Can You Sleep On a Sham?

 While technically yes, you can sleep on a pillow sham, and certainly some people do, that’s not really their purpose.
 In fact, many shams may be less comfortable to sleep on, either because they’re made from textured decorative fabrics, or because the flanges may be bulky and awkwardly bunch up as you sleep.